 The deferred share carries the right to receive notice of all general meetings of the Company but does not carry the right to attend, speak or vote at a general meeting unless a resolution is to be proposed abrogating, varying or modifying any of the rights or privileges of the holder of the deferred share, or for the winding up or administration of the Company under the Insolvency Act 1986, or for the entry by the Company with any other party into a merger, reconstruction, scheme of arrangement or amalgamation of or affecting the Company, in any of which cases such holder shall have the right to attend such general meeting and shall be entitled to speak and vote.
-Whenever the holder of the deferred share is entitled to vote at a general meeting, such holder shall have one vote and on a poll such number of votes as is equal to 34% of the number of votes attached to all other issued shares of the Company.
+Whenever the holder of the deferred share is entitled to vote at a general meeting, such holder shall have one vote and on a poll such number of votes as is equal to 34% of the number of votes attached to all other issued shares of the Company

-17 MANAGEMENT OF RISK
+16 MANAGEMENT OF RISK

-The principal risks arising from the Company's financial instruments are credit risk and interest rate risk.
-However, considerable resource is given to maintaining effective controls to manage, measure and mitigate these risks.
-Further detailed analysis of the risks facing the Company in relation to its financial instruments is provided below.
+The principal risk arising from the Company's financial instruments is credit risk.
+However, considerable resource is given to maintaining effective controls to manage, measure and mitigate this risk.
+Further detailed analysis of this risk and other risks facing the Company in relation to its financial instruments is provided below.

 The Company's exposure to risk on its financial instruments and the management of such risk is largely determined at the inception of the securitisation transaction.
-The Company's activities and the role of each party to the transaction are clearly defined and documented.
+The Company's activities and the role of each party to the transaction is clearly defined and documented.

-17(a) Credit risk
+16(a) Credit risk